-To: Betty Cost (Richard Beale Land Use Planning) VIA fax 425-1565

-From: Steve Craves (Stephen Graves & Associates)

-Re: Comments on New Application Requirements for Design Review

-Date: January 18, 1999

-Betty: I have the following comments related to the new design review application submittal requirements.

-- 1. The submittal requirements should not be a blanket requirement for all projects subject to design review and should not be a requirement for initial submittal.
-Clearly this level of review is not necessary or appropriate for all projects subject to design review.
-The design review requirements should be reviewed on a case-by-case/project specific basis (as it is currently done).
-The requirements now listed as "mandatory" requirements for submit tal, should merely be listed as possible items which could be required by the project planner pending initial project review.
-This would allow the project planner at anytime during the process to respond to project specific issues and ask for additional information at that time which is appropriate in order to respond to specific design issues.
-Clearly, larger parcels (zoned R-1-10, R-1-15) and some smaller parcels are situated such that neighboring properties are not impacted as acutely by design issues.
-The blanket requirement results in an enormous expense required upfront, before the project is even reviewed. - An initial project review process should identify what, design or neighborhood compatibility issues exist.
-Staff should then work with the applicant to determine what level of appropriate additional information is needed to address the specific issues. - 2.
-The new requirements virtually eliminate the ability to subdivide lots and to build custom homes, and will dramatically impact the smaller land owner.
+JHN-10-22 04.72 111 STEPHEN GRAVES & ASSOCIATES Environmental and Land Use Consulting MEMO To: Betty Cost (Richard Beale Land Use Planning) VIA fax 425-1565 From: Steve Graves (Stephen Graves & Associates) Re: Comments on New Application Requirements for Design Review Date: January 16, 1999 Betty: I have the following comments related to the new design review application submittal requirements.
+The submittal requirements should not be a blanket requirement 1. for all projects subject to design review and should not be a requirement for Clearly this level of review is not necessary or appropriate initial submittal. for all projects subject to design review.
+The design review requirements should be reviewed on a case-by-case/project specific basis [as it is currently done].
+The requirements now listed as 'mandatory requirements for submittal, should merely be listed as possible items which could be required by the project planner pending initial project review.
+This would allow the project planner - at anytime during the process to respond to project specific issues and ask for additional information al that time which is appropriate in order to respond to specific design issues, Clearly, larger parcels (zoned R-1-10, R-1-15) and some smaller parcels are situated such that neighboring properties are not impacted as acutely by design issues.
+The blanket requirement results in an enormous expense required upfront, before the project is even reviewed. • A n initial project review process s h o u l d identify w h a t. design or neighborhood compatibility issues exist.
+Staff should then work with the applicant to determine what level of appropriate additional information is needed to address the specific issues.
+2. The new requirements virtually eliminate the ability to subdivide lots and to build custom homes, and will dramatically impact the smaller land owner.
 The new requirements for full architectural plans as a requirement for all subdivisions and MLD's in the urban services line greatly impacts the smaller "non-developer" land owners who are simply trying to allow development of their property consistent with General Plan and zoning standards.
 What these requirements will do is eliminate the ability of smaller land owners to subdivide, creating a situation where only larger developers can afford to subdivide land.
-This will result in a proliferation of monotonous developments and a lack of diversity of housing stock and greatly increase the cost of housing.
+This will result in a proliferation of monotonous